DJ-Lor/LoreliDejesus_T1A3/README.md

 * To manage their growing Client and Property lists
 * To increase efficiency by automating the Client-to-Property match (and vice versa) based on requirements specified

-With overall objective of increasing seller profitibaility through the help of the app.
+With overall objective of increasing seller profitability through the help of the app.

 ____
 **R1: Answers to all the documentation requirements below.**